Enrolling Your Dependents

 (B) is the employee’s blood relative who meets the definition of his or her tax dependent as defined by Section 152 of the Internal Revenue Code during the coverage period and is neither receiving benefits from an employer nor eligible for any group coverage.

 There may be tax and other legal implications for those who elect coverage for a LDA.
 You are encouraged to consult with an attorney before electing LDA coverage.
-For more information visit the Frequently Asked Questions (new window) section of this site.
+For more information visit Frequently Asked Questions (new window).

 Dependent children include your natural children, legally adopted children, children for whom you are the legal guardian, stepchildren who are dependent on you for support, and children for whom you are the proposed adoptive parent from the date of placement.